-Column C2 has been presented in this section as it is predicted to be the first column to exceed capacity under the CBGS record demands, although only by a fraction of a second.
+Column C2 has been presented in this section as it is predicted to be the first column to exceed its ultimate compression strain capacity at the column centroid under the CBGS record demands, although only by a fraction of a second.
 A selection of column hinge actions for the hinge located at the base of the column at gridline C2 is presented in Figure 59 to Figure 65 for the CBGS earthquake record.

 It can be seen in Figure 59 that the hinge at the bottom of the level 1 gridline C2 column is subject to a significant increase in rotation approximately 6.3 seconds into the run record.
-This causes a corresponding increase in concrete strains causing the ultimate concrete strain to be exceeded at 6.36 seconds.
+This causes a corresponding increase in concrete strains causing the ultimate concrete strain to be exceeded at the extreme compression fibre at 6.36 seconds.
 At this time concrete spalling is expected to occur.
 Shortly after spalling is predicted the column is seen to lose its axial load carrying capacity as can be seen in Figure 60 and Figure 61.